MicrosoftDocs/quantum-docs/articles/provider-rigetti.md

 ### Quil

-All Rigetti targets accept the `rigetti.quil.v1` input format, which is the text of a [Quil] program.
+All Rigetti targets accept the `rigetti.quil.v1` input format, which is the text of a [Quil] program, which stands for Quantum Instruction Language.
 By default, the program will be compiled using [quilc] before running.
 However, quilc doesn't support the pulse level control features ([Quil-T]), so if you want to use those features you must provide a [Native Quil] program (also containing Quil-T) as input and specify the input parameter `skipQuilc: true`.

 To make constructing a Quil program easier, you can use [`pyQuil`] along with the [`pyquil-for-azure-quantum`] package.
 Without this package, `pyQuil` can be used to _construct_ Quil programs but not to submit them to Azure Quantum.